Don’t Overlook Shoulder Holsters

 With a simple covering garment like a zippered-front hooded sweatshirt, I can use the shoulder holster when I work around machinery without catching the butt of the gun on levers, electrical lines, hydraulic lines or even chains of various nature.

-The covering garment and the shoulder holster act like the ultimate flap holster in extremely dusty or dirty environments, as I’ve learned many, many times over the years.
+The covering garment and the shoulder holster act like the ultimate flap holster in extremely dusty or dirty environments, as I’ve learned many times over the years.
 The combination of the two keeps the gun far cleaner than even the best flap holster, and you do it all to no one’s knowledge.

 The shoulder holster also offers advantages for those not working around machinery.
-When working with a rifle from the prone position while wearing a handgun, the shoulder holster versus the traditional hip-mounted holster makes it far easier to roll over or move about when flat on the deck than a hip-mounted holster allows.
+When working with a rifle from the prone position while wearing a handgun, the shoulder holster compared to the traditional hip-mounted holster makes it far easier to roll over or move about when flat on the deck than a hip-mounted holster allows.
 Invariably, the hip holster will dig and catch on things, even plain grass.
 Meanwhile, the rifle shooter wearing a shoulder holster can concentrate on his long gun and sight picture with handgun retained completely and easily out of the way.

 Several shoulder holster designs offer complete systems in the sense that the holster, the gun, some spare ammo and its carrier are all contained within one package.
-If an emergency arises when you are not armed it is more than handy to be able to grab this one item and have everything you need as you exit the premises, and with a covering garment it all can be concealed unnoticed should the alarm prove to be a non-event.
+If an emergency arises when you are not armed it is more than handy to be able to grab this one item and have everything you need as you exit the premises.

 Another hidden advantage to some designs is their versatility: they will accept and safely carry concealed handguns.
 Unlike many hip holsters, shoulder holsters such as the old Bianchi X-15 can work with several different pistols conveniently and safely.
 The bonus is the user is able to work with the same holster system regardless of the gun chosen.